xitrum-framework/RhinoCoffeeScript/README.rst

 This Java library provides CoffeeScript.class precompiled with `Rhino <https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Download_Rhino>`_.
 This allows you to speed up the compiling of CoffeeScript snippets to JavaScript.
-For example, it takes several seconds to load coffee-script.js and use it to compile a simple CoffeeScript snippet.
-It is reduced to several milliseconds when using the precompiled CoffeeScript.class.
+For example, it usually takes several seconds to load coffee-script.js and use it to compile a simple CoffeeScript snippet.
+This can be reduced to several milliseconds when using the precompiled CoffeeScript.class.

 Usage
 -----